 BHU PET (Postgraduate Entrance Test) and BHU UET (Undergraduate Entrance Test) is conducted by Banaras Hindu University for enrolling students in its Master’s programs such as M.A, M.Sc, M.Com, M.Ed, MFA and similarly the respective bachelor’s programmes as well.

-Here in this article, we will let you know everything you need to know about Master Of Arts in AIHC & Archaeology at Banaras Hindu University.
+Here in this article, we will let you know everything you need to know about the Master of Arts in AIHC & Archaeology at Banaras Hindu University.

 |Course||Master of Arts- AIHC & Archeology|

 |Eligibility||Bachelor of Arts with a minimum of 50%|

 |University||Banaras Hindu UNiversity|

 |Admission Procedure||On the basis of BHU PET marks|

 What is MA in AIHC & Archeology at BHU all about?

 Banaras Hindu University provides students with a large number of opportunities to explore their interests.
 The university provides students with a large number of courses to pursue and a Master of Art in AIHC & Archeology is one of them.

 Master of Arts (MA) in AIHC & Archaeology at Banaras Hindu University is a two-year post-graduation course/degree conducted by various colleges in India.
 This particular course allows its students to explore the depths of the ancient culture of the Indian subcontinent as well as other important cultures and traditions of the world.
 After completing a post-graduation degree a student as per their interest can go forward for their respective career options or can do a PhD and then do research or start teaching as their profession.